-The claim is always limited to the value of the travel allowance (which for assessment purposes is the total of codes 3701, 3702 and 3722).
+The claim is always limited to the value of the travel allowance (which for assessment purposes is the total value of IRP5 codes 3701, 3702 and 3722).

 Individuals wanting to claim business travel expenses must keep a logbook containing at least the minimum information required by SARS.